 Create a route across any of the available maps by typing in multiple identifiers in the Search box, separated by a space, in the order in which you will visit them.
+You can also search for an aircraft's tail number or call sign to see a list of scheduled flights that can be loaded into ForeFlight.

 When typing a search, look for the hints that appear underneath the search box.
 These hints provide example route searches that act as great reminders for quickly visualizing your route.
-Any of the search options specified in the "Finding an Airport or Navigation Aid using

-Search" section are supported as route waypoints.
+Any of the search options specified in the "Finding an Airport or Navigation Aid using Search" section are supported as route waypoints.
 Additionally airways, arrivals and departures are supported, as well as any custom waypoints you have created.